Hackovate/CSE-FEST-WEB/DEPLOYMENT-GUIDE.md

 ## 🎉 **CONGRATULATIONS!**

-Your CSE FEST 2025 website is now:
+Your CoU CSE Fest 2025 website is now:
 - ✅ **Deployed for FREE**
 - ✅ **Automatically updating**
 - ✅ **Professionally hosted**